cancerberoSgx/javascript-sample-projects/mongo-express-react/README.md

 ## Data

-movies and series are fetched from some torrent sites and are inserted to mongodb collections.
+movies and series are fetched from some t sites and are inserted to mongodb collections.

 no data is maintained, to create it and load it: